MakeSchool-Tutorials/Teleportation-Unity-VR/P03-Teleportation/content.md

 >
 The `public Line Render` variable was filled in the Editor by creating an `Empty Game Object` with a `Line Renderer` (like the one we were playing with!) and dragging it in.
 >
 Because we didn’t want our laser to cast shadows, we turned off all shadow-casting properties on the Line Renderer.
+Check out the image for some settings we liked.
+Play around with them and see what you come up with!
 >
 ![](../media/image107.png)